“El Salvador 1981-1992. Blessed are the peacemakers. In sacred memory of those who died to bring hope and peace.”

 As there is really no such thing as a ‘new’ war (especially as so many present-day news events reveal), the lessons taught will be applicable to all generations.

 Within months of his arrival in El Salvador, Graham received his first training in counter-insurgency (CoIn)/counter-terrorism (CoTer) and combat medicine at the Salvadoran Naval Special Forces School in La Union.
 This was followed by training at the Salvadoran Centro de Entrenamiento Militar de la Fuerza Armada‘s (CEMFA) sniper school in long-range tactical shooting, and further training in counter-terrorism and counter-insurgency throughout his tenure.
-As a CIA paramilitary officer from 1986 to 1989, he served alongside fellow Hispanic-American officers in Central and South America.
+As a paramilitary operations officer from 1986 to 1989, he served alongside fellow Hispanic-American officers in Central and South America.

 Throughout the early 1990s, he carried on a career in psychology and sociology as a counselor specializing in assisting combat veterans deal with the post-traumatic stress response (PTSR).
 In the late 1990s he moved into the Silicon Valley’s technology gold rush.
 He has been published in a number of books and papers on interpersonal skills, combat-related stress, indigenous cultures, survival skills, wildlife conservation, foreign language study, and guerrilla warfare.